Space colonization: History

 When orbital spaceflight was achieved in the 1950s colonialism was still a strong international project, e.g. easing the United States to advance its space program and space in general as part of a "New Frontier".
-But during the initial decades of the space age decolonization also gained again in force producing many newly independent countries.
+As the Space Age was developing, decolonization gained again in force, producing many newly independent countries.
 These newly independent countries confronted spacefaring countries, demanding an anti-colonial stance and regulation of space activity when space law was raised and negotiated internationally.
 Fears of confrontations because of land grabs and an arms race in space between the few countries with spaceflight capabilities grew and were ultimately shared by the spacefaring countries themselves.
 This produced the wording of the agreed on international space law, starting with the Outer Space Treaty of 1967, calling space a "province of all mankind" and securing provisions for international regulation and sharing of outer space.

 The advent of geostationary satellites raised the case of limited space in outer space.
+In the 1960s and with an initial focus on communications spectrum management, the international community agreed to regulate the assignment of slots in the geosynchronous (GEO) belt through the International Telecommunication Union (ITU).
+Today, any company or nation planning to launch a satellite to GEO must apply to the ITU for an orbital slot.
 A group of equatorial countries, all of which were countries that were once colonies of colonial empires, but without spaceflight capabilities, signed in 1976 the Bogota Declaration.
 These countries declared that geostationary orbit is a limited natural resource and belongs to the equatorial countries directly below, seeing it not as part of outer space, humanity's common.
-Through this the declaration challenged the dominance of geostationary orbit by spacefaring countries through identifying their dominance as imperialistic.
-Furthermore this dominance in space has foreshadowed threats to the Outer Space Treaty guaranteed accessibility to space, as in the case of space debris which is ever increasing because of a lack of access regulation.
+Through this, the declaration challenged the dominance of geostationary orbit by spacefaring countries through identifying their dominance as imperialistic.

-In 1977 finally the first sustained space habitat the Salyut 6 station was put into Earth's orbit.
-Eventually the first space stations were succeeded by the ISS, today's largest human outpost in space and closest to a space settlement.

-Built and operated under a multilateral regime it has become a blueprint for future stations, such as around and possibly on the Moon.
-An international regime for lunar activity was demanded by the international Moon Treaty, but is currently developed multilaterally as with the Artemis Accords.

-The only habitation on a different celestial body so far have been the temporary habitats of the crewed lunar landers.